Manishgupta3239/LiveCryptoTracker/README.md

 # 🚀 Crypto Tracker – VR Automations Developer Test

-A full-stack MERN cryptocurrency tracker that displays the top 10 coins in real-time using CoinGecko API, and stores historical data hourly.
-Built for scalability and production-readiness, it reflects real-world project architecture.
+A full-stack MERN cryptocurrency tracker that displays the top 10 cryptocurrencies in real time using the CoinGecko API, and stores hourly price snapshots for historical data and future charting.

 ---